inveniosoftware/invenio/docs/developers/git-workflow.rst

-That is, the initial commit should be without typos and syntax errors, should be working on Python-2.4 environment already, and should contain respective documentation already.
+That is, the initial commit should be without typos and syntax errors, should be working on Python-2.4 environment already and should contain respective documentation already.
 The speed optimisation is an independent improvement, so this would logically constitute our second commit.
 If the commit6 contained documentation bits about optimisations, the should be presented here.
 The same is true for the next even-more-speedups commit.
-Finally, feature amendments come the last.
+Finally, feature amendments come last.

 Git has powerful tools to help cleaning topical branches like this.